aguxez/pastry/README.md

 ```

 ### And if passing case options is not enough
-You can just pass an arity 1 function with the `:function` option
+You can just pass an arity 1 function with the `:func` option

 ```elixir
 iex> Pastry.to_query_string([text_message: "some word"], func: &String.upcase/1)